gabekiriakos/Elegance/README.md

 Dotfiles should be added to their respective locations according to the framework of the distribution.
 This installation guide assumes the user is on Artix or a similar fork of Arch so [refer to the wiki](https://wiki.archlinux.org/) for details concerning each application.<br>

 <b>Disclaimer:</b><br>
 <i>It should go without saying that I am not responsible for anything YOU did to YOUR system.
-This distro is targeted for power users willing to invest in the time and patience to build their own environment.
+This distro is targeted for power users willing to invest in the time and patience to build their own environment.</i>

 ![GitHub Logo](/screenshot.png)